wavefrontHQ/observability-for-kubernetes/README.md

 ## Bring Your Own Logs Shipper

-The operator deploys a data export component (wavefront-proxy) which can recieve log data and relay it to Operations for Applications.
+The operator deploys a data export component (wavefront-proxy) which can receive log data and forward it to the Operations for Applications service.
-You will need to configure your logs shipper to send logs to the data export component (wavefront-proxy) deployed by the operator.
+You will need to configure your logs shipper to send logs to the data export component (wavefront-proxy) deployed by the Operator.

 Here is a `Wavefront` Custom Resource [example config](deploy/scenarios/wavefront-bring-your-own-logs-shipper.yaml) for this scenario.

-In order to make the best use of your logging solution on kubernetes, we recommend having the below kubernetes log attributes
+To make the best use of your logging solution on Kubernetes, we recommend having the below Kubernetes log attributes:

 | Log attribute key   | Description                  |
 |---------------------|------------------------------|